stmurray11/SQL-Org-Chart-Hierarchy-with-Recursive-Query/README.md

 # SQL-Org-Chart-Hierarchy-with-Recursive-Query

-VIEW THIS AS RAW TO SEE ACCURATE RESULTS!!!

 Systems commonly use a link table to match supervisor and subordinate.
 If you are tasked to display an org chart in the front end, you can offload the hierachy calculation to SQL Server via a recursive query.